Lackawanna College Disability Services | Lackawanna College

 How Do I Receive Accommodations?

-A diagnostic report supplied by a certified or licensed professional on the basis of an examination conducted within the last four years must be submitted to the Office of Admissions.
+A diagnostic report supplied by a certified or licensed professional on the basis of an examination conducted within the last four years must be submitted to the Office of Admissions. *An IEP is insufficient documentation.

 The diagnostic report should include: